 Although the fire is now almost completely contained, the collective trauma that we recently endured is still very fresh in our minds.
-We all remember the desperate feeling of impending doom we experienced as the fire kept advancing toward us, as well as the weeks of hazardous air quality that made it unsafe to go outside.
+We all remember the desperate feeling of impending doom as the fire kept advancing toward us, as well as the weeks of hazardous air quality that made it unsafe to go outside.
 The anxious feeling of having absolutely no control over what happens next is difficult to shake.
 But, maintaining a state of inner tension simply can’t be healthy in the long run.
 How can we go back to enjoying life instead of worrying about it all the time?
 Here are some of the lessons we learned from living through this tragic event:

 1. Understand the cause of stress.
-We are always hearing about how stress is all in your head.
+We are always hearing about how stress is all in our heads.
 By only thinking positive thoughts, the theory goes, you will never feel stressed again.
 But, when there is a massive wildfire advancing towards you, the stress that you feel is very real.
 Regardless of your ability to look on the bright side, the smell and sight of smoke activates an important survival mechanism.
 In order to increase your odds of surviving a fire, the body naturally amps you up to do one of two things: either fight against the fire or run away from the danger as quickly as possible.
 For those of us who stayed in town as the threat of destruction continued to grow, it is perfectly understandable that we were stressed out.
 Our naturally occurring fight or flight response, combined with our tendency to imagine the absolute worst case scenario- and then suffer from it as if it was real- meant that many of us were walking around on edge, ready to explode at the smallest inconvenience.
-Understanding why we felt so terrible as the fire was burning is an important step towards our recovery.
+Understanding why we felt so terrible as the fire was burning is an important step towards recovery.

 2. Let go of your attachment to physical things.
 True freedom comes from being completely unattached to the physical world.
 When you think about who you are, you generally think, “I am this body.”
 But, on closer examination, we are so much more than just our bodies.
 We also identify ourselves with our possessions: our clothes, our computers and TV’s, our cars and our houses.
 We also cling tightly to our memories and to the things that remind us of our past.
 Where we live is also a big part of who we are.
 That’s why, as the fire got closer to home, it started to feel really personal.
 It felt like it wasn’t just Tahoe that was being threatened with total destruction- it was me.